-To write about this subject, which I think is very important for all Brazilian writers, I asked for help from my good friend, Julio Emilio Braz, veteran author who has received many awards in Brazil and in Europe.
+To write about this subject, which I think is very important for all Brazilian writers, I asked for help from my good friend, Julio Emilio Braz, a veteran author who has received many awards in Brazil and Europe.

 Incidentally, I open a parenthesis here and pay my sincere respects to him, Julio Emílio Braz, who, ever persistent, never gave up his dream.
 He began his career writing horror comics for the former Publisher Vecchi.
 Unemployed at that time and responsible for supporting his family, Julio began to enjoy creating stories and never returned to work as an accountant.
 With his first book, entitled Saguairu, he was awarded the Jabuti Author revelation, in the 1980s.
-Today he has about 150 titles published and several of his works have been translated into other languages.
-He is a big hit in schools in Germany, Switzerland, Austria and Mexico.
+Today he has about 150 titles published, and several of his works have been translated into other languages.
+He is a big hit in schools in Germany, Switzerland, Austria, and Mexico.
 Some of his books had received prestigious awards in those countries.
-He is a winner and I admire him so much.
+He is a winner, and I admire him so much.
 Survive only from literature in Brazil is a privilege for the few and he managed to get there.
 Congratulations, my friend!